gerkenv/notes/js/browser/push-notification.md

 When Chrome added support for this new API, it used Firebase Cloud Messaging (also known as FCM) instead of GCM as a messaging service.
 This is important for a few reasons:

-- Chrome and Application Sever Keys do not need any kind of project to be set up with Google or Firebase.
+- Chrome and Application Server Keys do not need any kind of project to be set up with Google or Firebase.
 It'll just work.
 - FCM supports the web push protocol, which is the API that all web push services will support.
   This means that regardless of what push service a browser uses, you just make the same kind of request and it'll send the message.